bevyengine/bevy-website/release-content/0.14/release-notes/12394_Gizmo_line_styles.md

 However the only way to customize gizmos was to change their color, which may be limiting for some use cases.
 Additionally, the meeting points of two lines in a line strip, their *joints*, had little gaps.

-As of bevy 0.14, you can change the style of the lines and their joints for each gizmo config group:
+As of Bevy 0.14, you can change the style of the lines and their joints for each gizmo config group:

 ```rust
 fn draw_gizmos(mut gizmos: Gizmos) {